bxparks/AceSegment/README.md

 The framework splits the responsibility of displaying LED digits into several
 components:

-* The `SpiAdapter` is a thin wrapper around either a software SPI or hardware SPI.
+* The `SpiInterface` is a thin wrapper around either a software SPI or hardware SPI.
 * The `LedMatrix` knows how to enable or disable LED segments on various digit groups.
 Different subclasses the `LedMatrix` are provided to support: